SC Workers’ Comp – Permanent and Partial Disability Claims

 Who Can File a Workers’ Comp Claim?

-Injured victims don’t always know if they can file a claim for worker's compensation, or how to.
+Injured victims don't always know if they can file a claim for workers' compensation benefits, or how to.
 If you suffer an injury at work or executing work duties but not at your place of employment, you likely have grounds to file a worker's compensation claim with your employer's coverage.

 Workers' compensation insurance allows employers to avoid liability through legal action in most instances.
 The insurance coverage also allows workplace injury victims to pursue benefits without the need to prove negligence or fault for the accident.

-If you suffer any injury that affects your ability to work and causes you to incur medical expenses, you can seek coverage through a worker's compensation insurance claim.
-When you suffer an injury while on the job, speak to a workers' compensation attorney about your injuries and possible disabilities arising from the workplace accident.
+If you suffer any injury or occupational disease that affects your ability to work and causes you to incur medical expenses, you can seek coverage through a worker's compensation insurance claim.
+When you suffer an injury while on the job, speak to a workers' compensation attorney about your injuries and possible disabilities arising from the workplace accident and whether you qualify for a permanent partial disability benefit.

 What Is the Difference Between a Temporary, Total, and Partial Disability?